-1. Explain the key aspects of the body of legal rules which regulate companies and other popular business forms in Australia, and contemporary developments in relation to this body of rules.
+1. Explain the key aspects of the body of legal rules that regulate companies and other popular business forms in Australia, and contemporary developments in relation to this body of rules.

-2. Describe the theoretical assumptions which underlie the way companies are regulated in Australia and the way changes to those assumptions might result in law reform.
+2. Describe the theoretical assumptions that underlie the way companies are regulated in Australia and the way changes to those assumptions might result in law reform.

-5. Critically assess legal and policy analysis in academic journals and other secondary sources regarding the legal rules which regulate corporations.
+5. Critically assess legal and policy analysis in academic journals and other secondary sources regarding the legal rules that regulate corporations.

 6. Synthesise your critical assessment of the information and analysis found in relevant sources in order to interpret, critique and justify propositions about legal and policy issues relevant to the rules governing corporations.

 7. Communicate (both verbally and in writing) arguments relating to the application of the rules governing corporations in ways that are effective, appropriate and persuasive for legal and non-legal audiences

 The following topics will be covered in the course:

 - Comparing different legal structures for operating a business

 - The process of incorporation, corporate personality and piercing the corporate veil

 - Binding the corporation in contract